oracle-samples/cloud-asset-fusion-serverless-vbcs-sample/docs/INSTALLATION.md

 #### Deploy The Functions

+1. You needd to compile the sources of the *saasopportunitiesfn* Function because depends on *idcsOAuthAsserter* library.
+It is required to compile *idcsOAuthAsserter* library before *saasopportunitiesfn*.

+   - Navigate to *idcsOAuthAsserter* directory and execute ```mvn clean install``` to generate a required dependency for *saasopportunitiesfn* Function
+   - Navigate to *saasopportunitiesfn* directory and execute ```mvn clean package``` before deploy it to populate needed files for this Function in *saasopportunitiesfn/lib* directory

-1. _Optional_:  You can compile the sources outside of Oracle Functions using the *maven* command within each of the functions directories(e.g. gwauthtest, idcs_ocigw and saasopportunitiesfn), by doing this you can ensure all compile and bring down any external dependencies.
+2. _Optional_:  You can compile the sources outside of Oracle Functions using the *maven* command within each of the functions directories(e.g. gwauthtest, idcs_ocigw and saasopportunitiesfn), by doing this you can ensure all compile and bring down any external dependencies.

    - Navigate each directory and execute ```mvn clean package```

-2. Navigate to the Oracle Functions console and create a Functions Application called "***cloudnativesaas***"
+3. Navigate to the Oracle Functions console and create a Functions Application called "***cloudnativesaas***"

    - Associate it to the VCN previously created and the appropriate public regional subnets

-3. As an optional step you you can send all the syslog debug messages to a remote syslogURL provider, e.g. [papertrail](https://papertrailapp.com/).
+4. As an optional step you you can send all the syslog debug messages to a remote syslogURL provider, e.g. [papertrail](https://papertrailapp.com/).
 This can be very useful for debugging any issues.

    ![1578661090858](doc_images/papertrail.png)

-4. Deploy the functions to Oracle Functions using the following command ```fn deploy --all``` from within the *functions* directory.
+5. Deploy the functions to Oracle Functions using the following command ```fn deploy --all``` from within the *functions* directory.
 This command will read the *app.yaml* and then iterate through each _function_ subdirectory and deploy the function to the application defined it the app.yaml(i.e. cloudnativesaas) in our case.

-5. Navigate to the Oracle Functions console, select the *cloudnativesaas* application and check that all the functions have been deployed and note down the individual function _OCIDs_ of all the functions.
+6. Navigate to the Oracle Functions console, select the *cloudnativesaas* application and check that all the functions have been deployed and note down the individual function _OCIDs_ of all the functions.

    ![1578661208810](doc_images/functions.png)